What happens during a counseling session?

 Counseling Services are available to any full-time or part-time matriculated student enrolled at Western.
 Services are free, voluntary, and confidential.

 What are my responsibilities in counseling?

-Because we know that resolving issues requires your commitment, we ask that you keep all of the appointments you schedule.
+Because we know that resolving issues requires your commitment, we ask that you make every effort to keep all scheduled appointments.
 If it is not possible for you to keep an appointment, please call to cancel, preferably 24 hours in advance of your appointment.
-Someone else may be able to take that time.
+Should you miss an appointment, please call to reschedule for another appointment.
 Take the steps necessary to keep yourself healthy emotionally, as well as physically.
 Taking the first step to seek services may be difficult for you, but it may change your life in a most positive way!